loginom/loginom-help-en-omegat/data/integration/import/txt-csv.md

 * **File storage** enables to display information on method of connection to the source file.
 * **File name** is a path to the file that contains required data.
 * **Codepage** means the encoding used for storage of text in a file.
-* **First line title** is a flag that enables to determine that captions of the fields of the created data set are present in the first line of the imported text.
+* **First line title** is a checkbox that enables to determine that captions of the fields of the created data set are present in the first line of the imported text.
 * **Skip rows** means count of the rows from the text beginning that cannot be imported.

 ### Step 2.
 Configure Import Formats